spicysoft/jp-www-gitlab-com/sites/uncategorized/source/pricing/faq-efficient-free-tier/index.html.md

 A. Yes, GitLab Ultimate Trial and Premium Trial will receive entitlements from GitLab Ultimate and Premium respectively.

 **Q. Is this change applicable to public projects as well?**
 A. Yes, the change is applicable to both public and private projects.
-Free tier users using GitLab for public open source projects should consider applying for the [GitLab for Open Source program](https://about.gitlab.com/solutions/open-source/), which provides access to the GitLab Ultimate features and entitlements for free.
+Free tier users using GitLab for public open source projects should consider applying for the [GitLab for Open Source program](/solutions/open-source/), which provides access to the GitLab Ultimate features and entitlements for free.

 **Q. What is the effective date of the changes?**
-A. For existing free tier users, storage limits will be enforced starting **2022-10-19**.
+A. For existing free tier users, storage limits will not be applied before **2022-10-19**.

 ### Managing your Storage Usage